University of Nottingham Malaysia

 The programme has been designed to assist holders of relevant degrees in science and engineering to upgrade their academic qualifications and enhance their professional standing.
-You will gain skills in advanced engineering practice, which includes design, operations, problem-solving and practical elements.
-The advanced practice is centred on themes in energy and environmental applications, so you can also gain significant experience in areas such as carbon capture, energy efficiency, food and pharmaceutical engineering, nanotechnology, process optimisation and water treatment.
+You will gain skills in advanced engineering practice including design, operations, problem-solving and practical elements.
+The advanced practice is centered on themes within energy and environmental applications allowing you to gain significant experience in areas such as carbon capture, energy efficiency, food and pharmaceutical engineering, nanotechnology, process optimisation and water treatment.

 The programme is operated on a modular basis and consists of two semesters during which you will follow a series of taught modules followed by an individual research project, undertaken during the summer period.
 You will be taught using the latest advances in teaching methods and electronic resources.
 You must choose modules worth a total of 80 credits.
 To meet IChemE’s further learning requirement, you must include 40 credits of specified modules designated as chemical engineering depth.
 You must also complete the Research Planning module (10 credits) and the Group Design Project (30 credits) before undertaking an Individual Research Project (60 credits), leading to a total of 180 credits for the programme.
 If you have taken any of the modules as part of a BEng/ MEng degree programme at the University of Nottingham, you are not allowed to take those modules for a second time.

 - Group Design Project

 - MSc Research Project

 - Research Planning